LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/reference/testing.md

 `::testing::TestResult`

-Contains information about the result of a single test.
+Contains information about the expectedValue of a single test.

 `TestResult` is not copyable.